telerik/kendo-ui-core/docs/web/button/overview.md

 	</script>

-Technically, `spriteCssClass` can be used to achieve the same result as `icon`, but `icon` will spare you the need to set two CSS classes at the same time and provides a certain level of abstraction.
-For example, the following two configurations are practically identical. `#button2` will also apply a `k-sprite` CSS class to the `span` element, but it will not change the button appearance.
+Technically, `spriteCssClass` can be used to achieve the same result as `icon`, but `icon` spares you the need to set two CSS classes at the same time and provides a certain level of abstraction.
+For example, the following two configurations are practically identical. `#button2` also applies a `k-sprite` CSS class to the `span` element, but it does not change the button appearance.

 	$(function(){
 		$("#button1").kendoButton({